 Details of the procedures used in the calculation of the AGB percentage are defined in the Calculation of Amounts Generally Billed (AGB) and is available by request to Wellstar Business Office between the hours of 8:00 AM and 4:30 PM, Monday through Friday at (678) 838-5750.

 Allowable Medical Expenses: The total of family medical bills that if paid, would qualify as deductible medical expenses for Federal income tax purposes without regard to whether the expenses exceed the IRS-required threshold for taking the deduction.
 Paid and unpaid bills may be included.

-Amounts Generally Billed (AGB): The amounts generally billed is the amount charged for emergency and other medically necessary hospital care to individuals who have insurance covering such care.
-Wellstar uses the "look-back", or retrospective method of allowed amounts for all claims with a primary coverage through Medicare and commercial insurers, to determine AGB, which is allowed for by the Federal Government.
+Amounts Generally Billed (AGB): For hospitals, the amounts generally billed (AGB) is the amount charged for emergency and other medically necessary hospital care to individuals who have insurance covering such care.
+Wellstar uses the "look-back", or retrospective method of allowed amounts for all claims with a primary coverage through Medicare and commercial insurers, to determine AGB, which is allowed for by the federal government.
 This calculation is further explained in the procedure LD-24-02.

 Amounts Generally Billed Percentage: Means the percentage derived by dividing the AGB by the applicable gross charges that a hospital facility uses for any emergency or other medically necessary hospital care it provides to an individual who is eligible for assistance under the Wellstar FAP.

 Amounts Generally Billed Implementation Period: Final regulations define that a hospital may take up 120 days after the end of the 12-month period used in calculating the AGB.